This article explains Internal Search in Siteimprove Analytics and covers definitions of visits, searches and search exits.

 In the example below, you can see in the selected period (July 2016), 2,657 visits were made to the search solution on the website, with users making 5,622 searches.
 Out of those 5,622 searches, 458 visits ended after a search was performed.

-From the list of search terms entered into your search solution in the selected time period, you can view the actions taken by your users by expanding the Actions column next to the search term.
+You can view the actions taken by your users by expanding the Actions column next to the search term.
 Actions are characterized by Search exits or Visits continued in another tab or window and search results visitors actually clicked on.
 Visits continued in another tab or window is defined by visitors continuing their visit on a page on your site in a new tab or window after a search was performed.

 To track visitors' actions in regards to the internal search term tuition, we can see that 70 (or 56.91% of all actions made) actions were made with visits continuing in another tab or window.
 21 actions were made by clicking on the Student page in the search results.
 9 actions were logged as Search exits, meaning that users did not click on any search result and ended their visit immediately after searching for tuition.